brickfrog/justin.vc/content/elfeed.md

 -  Dev / Software

-    Love hate relationships with these sites, but the gems I wander into from them are worth the 95% of self-aggrandizing.
-I usually put them in their own topic so they don't clutter up my feeds.
+    Love hate relationships with these sites, but the gems are worth it.
+Avoid the comments (mostly).

     <!--list-separator-->